Neo1289/New-adventure-game/README.md

 game to-do list:

-- built a general animated sprite to use for all animated character
 - create a toolbar that store the objects found during the game
-- build scalable system for elements inspection
+- build scalable system for elements inspection:
+  - spend the resources found
+  - merchant to trade
+  - remove the hardcoding for the monsters